sendle/fastgroup-dotnet-test/README.md

 * Write as many additional tests and modules as you feel you need.
 * It's up to you to define the data structures used internally and as part of the public interface.
-* Feel free to use any nuget packages you think will help and any parts of the C#/.NET standard libraries you think are appropriate.
+* Feel free to use any NuGet packages you think will help and any parts of the C#/.NET standard libraries you think are appropriate.
 Of course, the goal here is to show us clean, readable code and allow us to see that you have maintainability and correctness at the forefront of your thinking, so keep that in mind.